-HQ and Khun Daeng's at Kilometre 31
+Headquarters and Khun Daeng's at Kilometre 31

 The park HQ around the 31 km marker is the main hub for food and accommodation.
 It is also one of the few areas within the park with a mobile phone signal.
 As most of the habitat in the area has been cleared, few birds of note occur.
 However, a visit for lunch or breakfast at Khun Daeng's small restaurant, at km 31.5 can often be rewarded with a bird or two.
 The left side of the restaurant overhangs a damp gully that regularly holds Dark-sided Thrushand other species attracted to scraps from the kitchen.
-Khun Daeng also has a birders' log book, many photographs of rarer species pinned to the wall, and is knowledgable of birds in the immediate vicinity.
+Khun Daeng also has a birders' log book, many photographs of rarer species pinned to the wall, and is knowledgable of birds in the vicinity.

 Track at Kilometre 34.5

 This dirt road runs for a couple of kilometres through both open and closed forest, as well as through an area of pines toward the end, to what appears to be a fire/ranger station.
 Green Cochoa is sometimes found along here and any number of forest birds could potentially occur.
-Hume's Warbler is regular in the pines.
+Hume's Leaf Warbler is regular in the pines.
 Just before the ranger station is a barrier, which is usually open.
 At the barrier another wide track goes off, uphill, to the left.
-This can be followed for at least a couple of kilometres and passes much more open habitat where species can include Streak-breasted Woodpecker, Collared Falconet and Rusty-cheeked Scimitar Babbler.
+This can be followed for at least a couple of kilometres and passes much more open habitat where species can include Streak-breasted Woodpecker, Collared Falconet, Spectacled Barwing and Rusty-cheeked Scimitar Babbler.

 Jeep Track at Kilometre 37.5

 At Checkpoint 2 it is possible to turn left and head toward the mid elevation forests at Mae Pan.
 The road threads down through nice looking forest, although finding safe pull offs on the narrow road is difficult.
 At Mae Pan the river holds Plumbeous Water Redstart, White-capped Redstart and Slaty-backed Forktail.
-Those with time can explore the tracks and trails around this area which are interesting in winter and harbour Sulphur-breasted Warbler and Striated Yuhina.
+Those with time can explore the tracks and trails around this area that are interesting in winter and harbour Sulphur-breasted Warbler and Striated Yuhina.